astercapital/airless/example/gcp-getting-started/simple-http/README.md

-# Overview of Airless Handling Events
+# Overview of Airless Handling Http Requests

 ## Introduction
 This document provides a detailed overview of how the Airless packages are integrated and function within the provided source code.
 It highlights the roles of each package, their dependencies, interactions, architectural decisions, data flow, and best practices.